 Not all penny loafers are created equal.
 Though there are different styles of shoes that incorporate a saddle, we will refer to them as either “penny” or “penny loafer” unless intentionally being more specific.

-A blind penny is the same as a penny loafer, except that the diamond cut-out in the saddle’s center is either filled in or non-existent.
-It is thus “blind.”
+A blind penny is the same as a penny loafer, except for the fact that the diamond cut-out in the saddle’s center is either filled in or non-existent.
+It is thus referred to as a “blind” penny.

 You’re probably asking, “Wait, aren’t loafers the same thing as slip-ons?”